 Some inpatient facilities provide different levels of care within the same facility.
 For example, a single hospital may offer acute inpatient, inpatient rehabilitation, and other inpatient care.
-If you move or transfer between different levels of inpatient care, even within the same facility, your cost-share amount will change to match your level of care.
-If you are moving to a level of care that requires precertification, you will need to have BCBSAZ precertify the new level of care.
-See the Precertification section to learn how this process works.
+If you are transferred to a different level of care, even within the same facility, prior authorization is required and your cost-share amount will change to match that level of care.
+See the Prior Authorization section to learn how this process works.